programmerwater/XIM/README.md

 - build

-Use Visual Studio 2017 or later to open XIM/CMakeLists.txt, and build it.
+Use `Visual Studio` 2017 or later to open XIM/CMakeLists.txt, and build it.
-Or you can use cmake to genenater native sln project build it.
+Or you can use cmake to genenate native projects to build it.

 ## References